thejeffreyli/chi_rate_constant/logs/DailyLog.md

     - Given the ustat v chi scatter, can you cut from the small and large chi datasets just the data with u* between 5 and 12?
 Then we can eyeball the these datasets and see if we spot anything that might distinguish the two.
 * Goal: Process only data instances that lie between 5.26 and 12.6.
 The minimum ustat value for large chi is 5.26 and the maximum ustat value for small chi is 12.6.
 * There are a total of 128 data instances: 98 small chi and 30 large chi.
-* The new dataset can be found [here](../data/processed/week03_overlap_data.csv).
+* The new dataset can be found [here](../data/preprocessed/week03_overlap_data.csv).
 * Same process and model assessment as before.
 There is good testing accuracy and AUC curve.
 Model predicts small and large chi with errors.
 Issues may stem from not having enough testing data for large chi.

 ## Week 4: Improving Models and Feature Engineering

-* Results and notes for the week can be found on [Week03 - Model Assessments](../nb/Week03/Week03%20-%20Model%20Assessments.ipynb) and [Week03 - Visualization and Feature Engineering](../nb/Week03/Week03%20-%20Visualization%20and%20Feature%20Engineering.ipynb).
+* Results and notes for the week can be found on [Week04 - Restructuring Features.ipynb](../nb/Week04/Week04%20-%20Restructuring%20Features.ipynb) and [Week04 - Generating Artificial Data, Improving Models.ipynb](../nb/Week04/Week04%20-%20Generating%20Artificial%20Data%2C%20Improving%20Models.ipynb).
+* The new datasets can be found [here](../data/preprocessed/week03_train_df_sugg01.csv) and [here](../data/preprocessed/week03_test_df_sugg01.csv).

 ### July 5, 2022 (Day 11)
-* Presented [PowerPoint](../logs/files/Week%2003%20Report.pdf) for Week 3 results.
+* Presented [PowerPoint](../logs/files/Week%2004%20Report.pdf) for Week 4 results.
 * Discussed results and future direction.
     - Since data is expensive, it is plausible to create artificial data to use for testing.
 The data just has to be reasonable and 'predictable' (i.e. we are sure of the classification).
     - Retry processing and assessment but remove alph1 and alph2 as features.